-As previously mentioned, ARPU is a great way to benchmark your business with other businesses, both competitors and companies in similar verticals.
+As mentioned, ARPU is a great way to benchmark your business against direct competitors and companies in similar verticals.
 Therefore, this is a quick yet effective way to make a list of similar companies whose channels may also work for you.

 3. Segmenting your Users for Profitability Analysis

 Most businesses have some sort of segmentation.
 In SaaS, you typically will have different tiers of customers, ranging from freemium to entry level to enterprise.

 Looking at ARPU by a segment can reveal interesting insights when paired with other metrics.